 Let me give you an example.
 I’m 29 years old.
 With our current retirement accounts, if I were to add $100 per month to our accounts for the next 26 years and get a 9% return (3% less than we are currently averaging over the life of the funds) I will retire at 55 with almost 1.3 million dollars!

 That’s crazy right!
 Compounding interest is your friend when it comes to investing.
 For that example, my contributions to the 1.3 million dollars would be less than $200k, most of that money would be from the interest.

-Start investing early and invest often if you want to retire rich!
+Start investing early and often if you want to retire rich!

-If you enjoyed this article make sure you save it for later!
+If you enjoyed this article make sure to pin it for later!